krzysu/blog.myviews.pl/pages/posts/en/2014-indie-html5-starter/index.md

 > From my experience and knowledge I gathered in the last few months.

 Short and straight to the point.
-I mention only resources I consider useful an what I am using in my projects, means what works for me and **might not work** for you.
-HTML5 as a technology for game development is quite new and having great traction right now.
-That means it is a good time to start playing with it!
+I mention only resources I consider useful.
+But what works for me **might not work** for you.
+HTML5 as a technology for game development is quite new and having a great traction right now.
+It is a good time to start playing with it!

 ## Frameworks & Software

 There are way too many frameworks available out there, most of them for free.
 Below is my selection:

 - [Quintus](http://html5quintus.com/) - my framework of choice, mainly because of modular architecture, mobile support, and nicely written documentation.
-It is also lightweight enough that you can just read and modify the source if you need to.
+It is also lightweight enough that you can just read and modify the source, if you need to.
 Regarding shortcomings, it is not quite optimised and renders only to Canvas.
 Check [examples & tutorials](http://html5quintus.com/documentation) if you are interested.

 - [Phaser](http://phaser.io/) - I think the most powerful and well maintained framework out there, uses great pixi.js as renderer, means it supports both Canvas and WebGL.
 Developed by real HTML5 gaming studio, so battle-tested and regularly updated.
 I hadn't liked the way of using it (one huge game loop), but [this article changed that](http://toastedware.com/?p=258).
 Probably I would use it in big, performance focused project, but it is too heavy for weekend hacking.

-- [Tiled Map Editor](http://www.mapeditor.org/index.html) - not framework, but very nice software to develop maps and levels for your game, works both with Quintus and Phaser and many other frameworks.
+- [Tiled Map Editor](http://www.mapeditor.org/index.html) - not a framework, but a very nice software to develop maps and levels for your game, works both with Quintus and Phaser and many other frameworks.

 Others that look interesting, but I had no time to play with them:

-- [Impact.js](http://impactjs.com/) - the only one that you need to pay for, but a lot of people recommended it to me.
+- [Impact.js](http://impactjs.com/) - the only one game engine that you need to pay for, but a lot of people recommended it to me.
 I'm just too much into open source and open web to give it a try.
 But maybe you would like to.

 - [Turbulenz Engine](http://news.turbulenz.com/post/49430669886/turbulenz-engine-goes-open-source) - heavy, powerful, 3D and WebGL framework, connected with their platform for publishing games.
 Open sourced.
-But I think it is more for teams rather that single indie developers, that to be profitable, need to finish their game in a few months rather than years.
+I think it is more suitable for teams rather than for a single indie developer.

 - [Goo Technologies](http://www.gootechnologies.com/) - as they say "Professional HTML5 tools for 3D graphics".

-- [Unity3d](http://unity3d.com/) - little off topic, not HTML5 framework, but very popular among indie developers, free game engine, that allows you also to create 2d games and publish them to many platforms.
+- [Unity3d](http://unity3d.com/) - a little off topic, not HTML5 framework, but very popular among indie developers, free game engine, that allows you also to create 2d games and publish them to many platforms.

 ## Free game assets

-What you will need as indie game developer are some game assets, like sprites, tiles or music files.
+What you will need as an indie game developer are some game assets, like sprites, tiles or music files.
 With them you will be able to build a prototype of your game without even need for a graphic designer, or wasting time with graphic programs that you  might not be good at.
 That was my case.

 - [OpenGameArt.org](http://opengameart.org/) - royalty-free art, good for prototypes, but nothing more